ash-2005/blood-arrival-time/README.md

 ### Blood arrival delays across 100 brain regions

 `rapidtide` estimated blood arrival time at each voxel.
-After parcellating into Schaefer 100 regions, the delays span 2.2 seconds — enough to meaningfully shift BOLD signals relative to each other before FC is even computed.
+After parcellating into Schaefer 100 regions, the delays span 2.2 seconds, enough to meaningfully shift BOLD signals relative to each other before FC is even computed.
 The **Cont** network shows the widest within-network spread, and it's also the network most affected by the bias.

 ![Fig 1](figures/fig1_delay_profile.png)